Giving a tenant a reference is a landlord’s opportunity to inform the future landlord of any issues during their tenancy in your property.

 You can mention aspects of their life if it affected their occupancy or prevented them from paying rent.
 For example, if a tenant swapped jobs twice during the period of a year meaning they were late paying the rent on those months, then mention it.

 The second most major thing landlords need to know about is whether or not tenants are going to look after their property.
 Describe the tenant’s level of cleanliness.
 Did they cause pest problems, leave stains on the floor?

-Past behaviour is one of the key indicators on whether or not a tenant is going to be a good tenant in the future.
+Past behavior is one of the key indicators of whether or not a tenant is going to be a good tenant in the future.
 At some point, you’re undoubtedly going to be the landlord on the other end of that phone.
 As such, it’s worth making it clear you’re happy to have a quick chat over the phone if they need additional information.

-You can download the following template and edit it to suit your needs.
+You can download our free landlord reference template below and edit it to suit your needs.
 Then whenever a tenant requests a reference letter simply open it up and fill in the blanks.